emotional-cities/pluma-experiments/VR-Alfama/README.md

 # Setup the full Unity project from the Github repo

-The github repo contains the most of the scripts and dependencies required to run the Unity project.
+The github repo contains the scripts and dependencies required to run the Unity project.
 However, some dependencies are developed separately as standalone Unity packages or libraries (or contain private information / keys that should not be tracked in the main repo).
 These must be manually installed.

 You should Setup the project in the order described below.